|Status of Implementation Progress (Outputs, Activities, and Issues)

-1. Based on detailed consultations with the Healthcare Sector Skill Council (HSSC), the Construction Skill Development Council of India (CSDCI), and NSDC, and a review of international best practices, drafts of the following have been prepared:
+Based on detailed consultations with the Healthcare Sector Skill Council (HSSC), the Construction Skill Development Council of India (CSDCI), and NSDC, and a review of international best practices, the following have been prepared:

-(i) Manual for the development of National Occupational Standards (NOS) and Qualifications Packs (QP): This will provide a standard template to guide the development of future NOSs and QPs to be developed by the other SSCs, and those that are in the process of being established.
-This will help to assure quality and harmonize standards for skill development across all SSCs.
+(i) Manual for the development of National Occupational Standards (NOS) and Qualifications Packs (QP): This provides a standard template to guide the development of future NOSs and QPs to be developed by the other SSCs, and those that are in the process of being established.
+This helps to assure quality and harmonize standards for skill development across all SSCs.

 (iii) NOS and QPs for the job roles of Road Surveyor and Road Layering Supervisor under the CSDCI: These NOSs and QPs will set the benchmark for developing similar NOSs and QPs for other job roles falling within the CSDCI.